MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 ## Add tile

-**Add tile** uses Kusto Query Language snippets to retrieve data and render visuals.
+In addition to pinning a tile from a query, you can add new tiles directly from the existing dashboard. **Add tile** uses Kusto Query Language snippets to retrieve data and render visuals.
 Each tile/query can support a single visual.

 1. Select **Add tile** from the dashboard canvas or the top menu bar.